Home / Career Guides / Product Manager

 What skills are needed for product management?

 There are several core abilities you need in this field.
 These include excellent communication skills, problem-solving abilities, the ability to think strategically, and strong leadership skills.
-Prospective product managers must also understand the market and competition, as well as the technical capacity to manage the entire product development process.
+Prospective managers must also understand the market and competition, as well as the technical capacity to manage the entire product development process.
 Knowledge in data analysis and project management is also helpful.

 What is a typical workday like?